cchauche/basic-react-setup/README.md

 # Create React App From Scratch
-> This repo was designed for use in a demo for students about how to initialize a React app from scratch
+This repo was designed for use in a demo for students about how to initialize a React app from scratch

+>*To see the completed configuration you can look at the ['complete' branch](https://github.com/cchauche/basic-react-setup/tree/complete)*

 ## Initialize Project with NPM